halfmoontarot/halfmoontarot/README.md

 ## Hosting

 Hosted on github pages.

+### `npm run deploy`
 Follow this to deploy: https://create-react-app.dev/docs/deployment/

+> Deploy on master branch
+> Keeop code on this-is-where-the-code-is branch

+!!!!!
+For some reason on deploy, sometimes this breaks github.
+The site will appear on github but not on the custom domain.
+Indeed in Settings > Custom domain, the name is erased.
+So you have to go there and rewrite the custom domain (halfmoontarot.com) in the input, save, and then it's back on the custom domain too/.
+GO figure.

 ## CSS